 - Talking about the loss.
 Pet owners need to find people to talk to about the feelings brought about by their pet’s death.
 They need to find someone who will allow them to reminisce and talk about the memories they have.
 Pet-bereavement counseling services and pet-loss support groups can provide a safe place to do this.

 - They are feeling grief and pain.
 Any death is traumatic and brings up a myriad of feelings — these range from anger and denial to guilt and depression.
 People process grief differently, and it is imperative for pet caregivers to allow themselves to feel all emotions associated with their loss.
 Giving free rein to their grief will enable them to move closer to acceptance gradually.

 - Hold a burial ceremony.
 Many pet owners have found comfort in holding a simple service to say goodbye to their pets.
 Several organizations have come up with different ways of allowing people to do this.
 For instance, in North Carolina, pet burial companies can provide cremation and other services to help owners give their pets a memorable send-off.
 Such ceremonies can be incredibly cathartic.

 - Memorializing the pet.
 Individuals can also choose to keep their pet’s memories alive in a variety of ways.
-The most common include planting a tree in their favorite backyard spot, donating money to a charity that cares for dogs or even getting a plaque made in the pet’s honor, or even storing a part of their ashes in cremation jewelry.
+The most common include planting a tree in their favorite backyard spot, donating money to a charity that cares for dogs, getting a plaque made in the pet’s honor, or even storing a part of their ashes in cremation jewelry.